Tipping Cycles

 For example, with the $4 \times 4$ predator-prey system, there are four tipping cycles in $\hat{a_1}$ and eight tipping cycles in $\hat{a_0}$.
 While the four smaller sets of $\hat{a_1}$ are subsets of sets in $\hat{a_0}$, the four remaining sets of $\hat{a_0}$ do not have such an embedding from sets of $\hat{a_1}$, but are new configurations of elements from the $4 \times 4$ system (i.e. $\{cel,der,dks,hls\} \subset \{celt,demr,dfks,ahls\}+\{chlq,dgkr,cepr,bhks\}$).

 In the $4 \times 4$ competitive case, the six sets in $\hat{a_2}$ are subsets in two sets each in $\hat{a_1}$, but in this case there are no new configurations.
-Since all the $\hat{a_1}$ consist of embedded sets from $\hat{a_2}$, we may call $\hat{a_1}$ a closure of $\hat{a_2}$.
 Six of the twelve sets of $\hat{a_0}$ consist of two sets each from $\hat{a_1}$ (these are sets constructed through the possible combination of having two of the four diagonal elements, $\binom{4}{2}$), with six new configurations:

 With the $4 \times 4$ mutualistic system, there are six tipping cycles in $\hat{a_2}$, and as with the competitive case, each of these are in two tipping cycles in $\hat{a_1}$.
-However, unlike the competitive case, $\hat{a_1}$ is not a closure of $\hat{a_2}$.
-There are eight new tipping cycles that have none of the $\hat{a_2}$ as subsets.
+However, unlike in the competitive case, there are eight new tipping cycles that have none of the $\hat{a_2}$ as subsets.
 In the next tipping cycle set, $\hat{a_0}$, it follows the compeitive case in having six sets, each of which consists of two sets from $\hat{a_1}$, and six sets that are new configurations (the same new configurations as in the competitive case).
 In addition, there are eight cycles each of which has as a subset one of the eight new configurations in $\hat{a_1}$.
 These eight cycles begin what might be called a parallel inclusion pattern, complicating the flow yet further:

 \begin{adjustwidth}{-.8cm}{}